1syuju/aicup_2025/README.md

 show them an qrcode for checkin scan the qrcode, directed to a website write down there name in the block and click the btm to check in

+blame: vue+springboot+mySQL -> need to do some research

 ### todo
 - [ ] learning flask
 - [ ] mysql